-CENTRAL OKLAHOMA

 REGIONAL TRANSPORTATION AUTHORITY

+OF CENTRAL OKLAHOMA

 TRUST AGREEMENT AND INDENTURE

-THIS TRUST AGREEMENT AND INDENTURE of the Central Oklahoma Regional Transportation Authority, hereinafter referred to as Authority, is made and entered into as of the ___ day of ____, 2018, by the governing boards of Oklahoma City, Edmond, Norman, Moore, Midwest City, and Del City, hereinafter referred to as Beneficiaries.
+THIS TRUST AGREEMENT AND INDENTURE of the Regional Transportation Authority of Central Oklahoma, hereinafter referred to as Authority, is made and entered into as of the ___ day of ____, 2018, by the governing boards of Oklahoma City, Edmond, Norman, Moore, Midwest City, and Del City, hereinafter referred to as Beneficiaries.
 The Authority shall be governed by a board of directors appointed by the governing boards of the member jurisdictions creating the Authority, hereinafter referred to as Directors.
 The Directors act in the capacity as trustees for the Trust.

 WITNESSETH: That in consideration of the payment by the trustors to the Directors of the sum of Ten Dollars ($10.00), the mutual covenants herein set forth, and other valuable considerations, the said Directors agree to hold, manage, invest, assign, convey, and distribute as herein provided, authorized, and directed, such property as trustors, or others, may from time to time assign, transfer, lease, convey, give, bequeath, devise, or deliver into this Trust or the Directors thereof.